-ORGANIZED TEAM ACTIVITIES (OTA's) - The CIAC Board of Control adopted the CHSCA proposal for the creation of three "Non-Exertional Organized Team Activities" days (OTA's) for the 2022 CIAC football season.
+ORGANIZED TEAM ACTIVITIES (OTA's) - The CIAC Board of Control adopted the CHSCA proposal for the creation of three "Non-Exertional Organized Team Activities" days (OTA's) for the 2023 CIAC football season.
 These three OTA's immediately precede the start of the football conditioning week in August and will not exceed 90 minutes each day.

 TOURNAMENT ROSTER / ENTRY FEE - Tournament rosters can be submitted on the eligibility center or the submit scores / forms option under the CIAC for coaches menu at ciacsports.com.
-Rosters must be submitted by November 21, 2022.
+Rosters must be submitted by November 20, 2023.
 Entry fee of \$150 must be mailed to the CIAC office, 30 Realty Drive, Cheshire, CT 06410.

-TOURNAMENT FORMAT FOR 2022 - The 2022 championships will be played in a three game format - quarter-finals on November 29, 2022, semi-finals on Sunday, December 4, 2022 and finals on Saturday, December 10, 2022.
+TOURNAMENT FORMAT FOR 2023 - The 2023 championships will be played in a three game format - quarter-finals on November 28, 2023, semi-finals on Sunday, December 3, 2023 and finals on Saturday, December 9, 2023.
 The top forty-eight (48) teams, eight from each of the six divisions, will qualify for the championships.
-Quarter-finals and semi-finals will be played at the site of the higher ranked team with the start time to be announced.
+Quarter-finals (6:30 p.m.) and semi-finals (12:30 p.m.) will be played at the site of the higher ranked team.
 The sites for the finals will be determined by the Football Committee.
 Sites must have permanent lights except for CIAC championship sites.